csklaver/Caroline-Sklaver-Portfolio/README.md

 ### *Making Connections: An Analysis of US Commercial Aviation Networks*
 > RStudio, dplyr, igraph, ggplot2

-- Exploration and analysis of the US commercial airline transportation networks from 1998 to 2018.
-- Measured the betweenness, centrality, diameter, and degree using igraph library.
-- Network visualizations were created using ggplot2
-- Case study of Southwest Airlines and Delta revealed the differences in growth strategies.
-- Found the network to be robust when removing hubs (in the case of COVID-19), but unable to handle the same volume of passengers.
+Explored and analyzed the US commercial airline transportation networks from 1998 to 2018 measured by betweenness, centrality, diameter, and degree.
+Created maps and vizualizations of the network nodes and edges.
+Conducted a case study of Southwest Airlines and Delta which revealed the differences in growth strategies; Southwest focusing on including more airports increasing betweenness and Delta focusing on growing degree of major hubs.
+Lastly, we found the total network to be robust when removing 20 major hubs (in the case of COVID-19), but unable to handle the same volume of passengers.

 &nbsp;